winpzs/ng-zorro-essentials/README.md

-# Angular Essentials - Extension Pack for VS Code
+# ng-zorro Essentials - Extension Pack for VS Code

 This extension pack for Visual Studio Code adds extensions that are amazingly useful for ng-alain development.